 So, here’s your task:

 - Every article in this series will end with a small practical assignment.
-You need to complete this assignment, and send the result to one of the programming teachers.
-Once you have done so, you may continue with the next part.
+You need to complete this assignment.
+Feel free to share your solution on the 3dgep.com Discord server: (https://discord.gg/gsxxaxc).

 - Create an executable that prints your name 10 times, then waits for a key, then prints Coding is awesome!
 10 times, then waits for a key again, then exits.